Multi-task unscented Kalman inversion (MUKI): a derivative-free joint inversion framework and its application to joint

 \subsection{Field Case}

-Our algorithm is further tested using a real data set from a KIGAM station at Seoul National University.
-This data set is available from the web page:\url{http://www.eas.slu.edu/eqc/eqc_cps/TUTORIAL/STRUCT/index.html}.In this data set, the dispersion measurements and receiver functions at station KIGAM has been obtained and performed well~\cite{herrmannComputerProgramsSeismology2013}.
-Recall that our goal is to illustrate that our methodology can get the model well that best fits observed SWD and observed RF, so we select one receiver function with a Gaussian factor a=2.5 and SWD with periods from 5-90s.
-The initial model thickness parameter is set to refer to the Figure~\ref{a6}a, which is similar to section \ref{Synthetic Example} but adds more layers.
+Our algorithm is further tested using a real data set from the KIGAM station collected by Seoul National University, which is located at $(35.00^\circ N,126.249^\circ E)$.
+The dispersion measurements and receiver functions at station KIGAM have been obtained and performed well~\cite{Herrmann2013}.
+We performed experiments to compare the MUKI method with the other two methods.
+The RF was calculated using the time domain iterative deconvolution procedure~\cite{Ligorria1999}, which is more stable in the presence of noisy data than the frequency domain method.
+The RF has a Gaussian factor alpha=2.5 and the period of SWD (Phase velocity) varies from 10 s to 37 s.
+The initial mean of thickness and S wave velocity are shown in Figure~\ref{a4}a, which is the same as the setting in CPS.